gautam-dev-maker/mushak/README.md

 ## HC-08 (BLE Module)

 We used a BLE(Bluetooth Low Energy) module to talk to the robot.
-It is one of the most important modules that is being used in mushak, this bluetooth module will eanble us to talk with the robot and precisely tune it to solve the mazes, additionally it makes debugging easier for us making Mushak user friendly.
+It is one of the most important modules that is being used in mushak, this bluetooth module will enable us to communicate with the robot and precisely tune it to solve the mazes, additionally it makes debugging easier for us making Mushak user friendly.

 The module consumes very less power and works on UART communication to talk with the microcontroller.